 Cats love lying in sunbeams or on a soft cushion, but a sedentary lifestyle isn’t good for their health.
 Obesity can lead to a number of conditions that can reduce their quality of life and may even cost them their life.

 One example was Meow, a cat who weighed in at 18kg.
 He was only 2 years old when he died of complications from his obesity.
 While there are few statistical studies on the number of overweight cats, it has been suggested that the numbers are similar to those in dogs, with up to 40% of feline companions being overweight.
 They don’t all end up like Meow, but obesity does take its toll on the health of any cat who is heavier than they should be.

 Domestic cats aren’t naturally active.
 After all, they don’t have to hunt for their food; it’s brought to them on a platter.
 They can, and often do, spend their time lazing around in comfort which uses up very few calories.

 Some particularly overweight cats have a large sagging fat pad on their tummy towards their hind legs.
 This is quite easy to see.

 When it comes to putting your cat on a diet, it needs to be done carefully.
 Although you may be pleased to see your feline friend trim down quickly, cats that lose weight too fast can develop a condition called hepatic lipidosis.
 This condition occurs when the liver is infiltrated with fat, and it doesn’t function properly.
 Affected cats are off their food, they usually vomit and may become jaundiced.

 To avoid this, you need to carefully control your cat’s weight loss journey and this is often easiest by using a prescription diet that is low calorie.

 While you can’t put a leash on your cat and take him for a walk, you can still increase his exercise.
 Environmental enrichment is also important in getting him moving.
-Put his food bowls up higher so he has to climb up to eat, encourage him to chase feathers on a string, ping pong balls or even a laser pointer.
+Put food bowls up higher so he has to climb up to eat, encourage him to chase feathers on a string, ping pong balls or even a laser pointer.